ilhamhanif/simple-cdc-service/docs/gist/README-med.md

 Explanation:

 -   Service name: **kafka**.
--   Kafka has dependency with [Apache Zookeeper](https://zookeeper.apache.org/).<br>
+-   Kafka has dependency with [Apache Zookeeper](https://zookeeper.apache.org/).
-    Zookeeper has responsibility to maintain the Kafka service components like active brokers, topics, consumers, etc.<br>
+    Zookeeper has responsibility to maintain the Kafka service components like active brokers, topics, consumers, etc.
     Kafka communicates with Zookeeper using internal docker port 2181.
 -   Environment Variable:
     -   KAFKA_CFG_LISTENERS used to control which source can connect with Kafka.